epochx/pytorch-nlp-tutorial/README.md

 # A batch-wise NLP tutorial with Pytorch

-A simple bath-wise NLP tutorial using Pytorch.
+A simple batch-wise NLP tutorial using Pytorch.

 ## enviroment